 This is one of the best almond flour cookie dough recipes.
 It’s sweet without being too sweet and it curbs any cravings you might have for gluten free cookie dough.

-If you like these Paleo Chocolate Chip Cookie Dough Bites, you might also like my Oatmeal Raisin Cookie Dough Bites.
 If you’re looking for a nut-free version that is also spreadable, you’re going to LOVE this Gluten Free Edible Cookie Dough from Fearless Dining and this Gluten Free Cookie Dough from Flippin Delicious.

 Stop back by and let me know what you thought.
 If you have any questions please leave a comment below and I will get back to you.